 What is venlafaxine?

 Venlafaxine is a medication that has been used to treat depression, panic disorder, social phobia, and anxiety.
 It has also been used to treat attention deficit hyperactivity disorder (ADHD), binge eating disorder, bipolar disorder, diabetic neuropathy, obsessive-compulsive disorder (OCD), posttraumatic stress disorder (PTSD), premenstrual dysphoric disorder, and tension-type headaches.
-Venlafaxine is sold under the brand name Effexor®.
+Venlafaxine is sold under the brand name Effexor XR®.

-Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
+Sometimes when women find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
 However, it is important to talk with your healthcare providers before making any changes to how you take your medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.

 I take venlafaxine.
 Can it make it harder for me to get pregnant?